DevExpress-Examples/dxfileuploader-how-to-implement-a-file-preview-t466503/Readme.md

 ⛔ DEPRECATED.
-This example is obsolete.
+This example is deprecated.
 Refer to the following topic for more information:

 - https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#onValueChanged